LupoLab/Luna.jl/README.md

 Luna is being actively developed on this GitHub repository.
 To contribute a bugfix or a new feature, please create a pull request here.
 If you are new to GitHub, follow any one of the [many](https://github.com/firstcontributions/first-contributions) [useful](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) [guides](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940) around to learn the (very simple!)
 GitHub workflow.
 You can also ask John Travers ([@jtravs](https://github.com/jtravs)) or Chris Brahms ([@chrisbrahms](https://github.com/chrisbrahms)) for further help and information.

 ## Credits
-Luna is developed by Chris Brahms ([@chrisbrahms](https://github.com/chrisbrahms)) and John Travers ([@jtravs](https://github.com/jtravs)).
-Chris wrote the main framework, the numerical solver, and much of the interface, as well as the free-space propagation code.
-The heavy lifting on multi-mode guided propagation and vector fields was developed by John, and much of Luna is based on his earlier propagation code.
+Luna is jointly developed by Chris Brahms ([@chrisbrahms](https://github.com/chrisbrahms)) and John Travers ([@jtravs](https://github.com/jtravs)).
+Chris started the project and leads the development, while John has made multiple major contributions, and much of Luna is based on John's earlier propagation code.

 ## References
 1. Kolesik, M., Moloney, J.V., 2004.
 Nonlinear optical pulse propagation simulation: From Maxwell’s to unidirectional equations.
 Physical Review E - Statistical, Nonlinear, and Soft Matter Physics 70. https://doi.org/10.1103/PhysRevE.70.036604